Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations: Results

-\newpara{\ours{}~extracts better rationales.} To evaluate the quality of extractive rationales, we use ERASER \cite{DBLP:conf/acl/DeYoungJRLXSW20}, a framework to compare extractive rationales vs.~ground-truth.
-ERASER uses accuracy (Acc.) and F1 scores at Intersection-Over-Union spans (IOU) or token (Tok.) level (details in \cite{DBLP:conf/acl/DeYoungJRLXSW20}) to measure the overlap between extracted and the ground-truth rationales.
-In \autoref{tab:rationale}, we show results for e-SNLI and COSe, the only ones from our list that have ground-truth rationales available.
-We observe that \ours{}~leads to significantly superior-quality extractive rationales as compared to models that do not use signals from NLEs or commonsense to influence rationale extraction (e.g.,~56.2 vs.~51.9 F1).
-Thus, \ours{}~achieves a new SOTA in extractive rationales for both datasets.
-Possible explanations behind this can be: (1) additionally optimizing for NLEs constrains \ours{}~to generate more informative rationales, and (2) to obtain better-suited commonsense for predictions and NLEs, \ours{}~must generate high-quality extractive rationales.
+\paragraph{Automatic Evaluation of ERs.} To evaluate the quality of ERs, we directly compare them with gold ERs using ERASER \cite{DBLP:conf/acl/DeYoungJRLXSW20}.
+ERASER uses accuracy (Acc.) and overlap-based metrics such as F1 at Intersection-Over-Union spans (IOU) and token (Tok.) overlap.
+In \autoref{tab:rationale}, we show results for e-SNLI and COSe, the only ones from our list that have gold ERs available.
+We observe that \ours{}~leads to significantly superior-quality ERs compared to models that do not use NLEs or background knowledge to influence rationale extraction (e.g.,~56. vs.~51.9 F1).
+Thus, \ours{}~achieves a new SOTA in ERs for both datasets.
+Possible explanations for this are: (1) additionally optimizing for NLEs constrains \ours{}~to generate more informative ERs, and (2) to obtain better-suited knowledge snippets, \ours{}~must extract high-quality ERs.